 Comparing the two, mosquito bits generally dissolve within 24 hours, while mosquito dunks last about 30 days.

 We recommend using mosquito bits for small areas of standing water, such as flower pots, plant saucers, old tires, roof gutters, small fountains, and bird baths.
 They’re also effective for wet patches in grassy areas where water puddles tend to form during rainy seasons.

-Mosquito dunks are generally recommended for larger areas of standing water, such as ponds, kiddie pools, and large fountains.
+Mosquito dunks are generally recommended for larger areas of standing water, such as ponds, pools, and large fountains.